-This report provides information on changes in small business lending by SBLF participants as of June 30, 2017, relative to baseline levels.2 This report also includes information on the 59 institutions (including 13 community banks and 46 CDLFs) that continued to participate in the program as of June 30, 2017 and submitted quarterly supplemental reports for that quarter.
-Since the program's inception, the total increase in small business lending reported by current and former3 SBLF participants is \$18.7 billion over baseline.
+This report provides information on changes in small business lending by SBLF participants as of September 30, 2017, relative to baseline levels.2 This report also includes information on the 56 institutions (including 10 community banks and 46 CDLFs) that continued to participate in the program as of September 30, 2017 and submitted quarterly supplemental reports for that quarter.
+Since the program's inception, the total increase in small business lending reported by current and former3 SBLF participants is \$18.9 billion over baseline.

-- As of September 1, 2017, 273 institutions with aggregate investments of \$3.71 billion have fully redeemed their SBLF Treasury investment and exited the program, and 5 institutions have partially redeemed \$28 million (or 66 percent of their SBLF securities) while continuing to participate in the program.
-4 One institution, with an aggregate SBLF investment of \$37.9 million, remains in bankruptcy, after its bank subsidiary was closed by its state regulator and placed into FDIC receivership. - As of Q2 2017, current5 SBLF participants have increased their small business lending by \$2.3 billion over a \$2.7 billion baseline. - Increases in small business lending are widespread among remaining SBLF participants.
-To date, all participating community banks and 42 of the 46 CDLFs (or 91 percent) have increased their small business lending.
-In addition, 53 of the 59 SBLF participants (or 90 percent) have increased their small business lending by 10 percent or more.
+- As of December 1, 2017, 274 institutions with aggregate investments of \$3.73 billion have fully redeemed their SBLF Treasury investment and exited the program, and 5 institutions have partially redeemed \$28 million (or 66 percent of their SBLF securities) while continuing to participate in the program.
+4 - As of December 1, 2017, one institution, with an aggregate SBLF investment of \$37.9 million, remains in bankruptcy, after its bank subsidiary was closed by its state regulator and placed into FDIC receivership, and one institution, with an aggregate SBLF investment of \$6.7 million, discontinued operations after its sole bank subsidiary was seized and sold in auction following a default on a loan secured by the stock of the subsidiary.
+These instituions are not considered current5 SBLF participants. - As of Q3 2017, current SBLF participants have increased their small business lending by \$2.0 billion over a \$2.1 billion baseline. - Increases in small business lending are widespread among remaining SBLF participants.
+To date, all currently participating community banks and 42 of the 46 CDLFs (or 91 percent) have increased their small business lending.
+In addition, 52 of the 56 current SBLF participants (or 93 percent) have increased their small business lending by 10 percent or more.

 Please see Appendix A for additional information regarding the methodology employed in this report.
-Please note that charts comparing SBLF lending to peer groups are no longer included in this report due to the significantly reduced number of banks left in the program after the Act's step up rate increase to 9 or 13.8 percent following quarter of Q1 2016.
+Please note that charts comparing SBLF lending to peer groups are no longer included in this report due to the significantly reduced number of banks left in the program after the Act's step up rate increase to 9 or 13.8 percent in Q1 2016.